iosg073/Notes-CODE-Django-1st-Repo/readme.md

 **Now!
 Bear Witness To the Awesomeness of Django!!!**

 Run your server again, then navigate to `localhost:8000/admin`.
 You can login and get a full admin view where you have CRUD functionality for your model!
-(Don't forget to start your server with `py manage.py startserver` if you stopped it previously!)
+(Don't forget to start your server with `py manage.py runserver` if you stopped it previously!)

 Create two Artists here using the interface.